Lake Agassiz: Glacial lakes draining into Lake Agassiz

 Glacial Lake Souris formed along the Manitoba and North Dakota border, forming a crescent around the west side of the Turtle Mountains.
 Lake Souris had three successive outlets: the Sheyenne River, the Pembina River, and finally the Assiniboine River.
 Initially, Lake Souris' southern bay drained into the Sheyenne River, a tributary of the Red River, which in turn flowed into Lake Agassiz.
 However, after the ice sheet had retreated enough to uncover Turtle Mountain, the northern bay of Lake Souris found an outlet at the "elbow" of the modern Souris River; the elbow is about 18 mi southwest of the present mouth of the Souris River.
 From this elbow, the lake's waters flowed southeast and entered the Pembina River, now a tributary of the Red River, and the Pembina, in turn, entered Lake Agassiz at its Assiniboine embayment.
 When the ice sheet retreated north of the Assiniboine River, Lake Souris drained via that river into Lake Agassiz.
 (Pelican Lake in Langs Valley of Manitoba occupies what was once the northern shore of Lake Souris.)

 The lower part of the Saskatchewan River basin near the river's mouth at Cedar Lake was clear of the ice-sheet before Lake Agassiz began to drain to northeast.
 Lake Saskatchewan existed on about 135 mi of the North Saskatchewan River between Saskatoon and Prince Albert, Saskatchewan.
 A few miles east of Lake Saskatchewan's outlet, near the modern junction of the north and south branches, it entered Lake Agassiz.
 This Saskatchewan embayment extended for 400 mi along the modern Saskatchewan River route.

 Formation of beaches

-Raised beaches, many kilometres from any water, mark the former boundaries of the lake.
+Raised beaches, many kilometres from any current water, mark the former boundaries of the lake.
 While the Red River gradually descends from south to north, these old strandlines ascend as one goes north, due to isostatic rebound since glaciation.